DannyBoyNYC/villatekla/readme.md

 # Villa Tekla - Public Site

-NOtE: quickfix for FAwesome on proton account
+Note: quickfix for FAwesome on proton account

 A quick site to supplement information found on AirBnB and VRBO.